OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

 ## Who is it for?

 OpenCoin (the protocol) allows the development of applications for electronic cash.
 So firstly OpenCoin is targeted at developers.
 These applications however should allow everyone to make and receive electronic payments.
 It still requires somebody to run the central issuer.
 This issuer would issue an OpenCoin based electronic money system.
 Because electronic money is quite regulated in Europe (and other countries), the issuer would be most likely a regulated electronic money provider or a bank.
 We think, that a central bank would be the best issuer, because central banks issue money anyhow.
-But nothing technical stops you from using OpenCoin for your private project [^lwy].
+But nothing technical stops you from using OpenCoin for your private project [^law].

 ## Alternatives